icampsi/FindWhat/README.md

 - You'll get a .csv file with 20 rows, each with 2 cells, stating "F12345" and "Whatever-Total-was-extracted-from-the-pdf".

 # Future updates
-- Serialization to store the created Esquemas.
+- Serialization to store the created Esquemas and functionality to delete created ones or reorder them.
 - A feature to rename the parsed PDF files to a custom format that includes extracted values (e.g., "$date_$companyName_etc.pdf") for easier archiving and relocation to another folder.
 - Functionality to rename the extracted CSV files and specify a destination location.
+- Functionality to ensure that no two formulas or static data have the same name (right now it's a mess of you do that).
 - Additional functions to enhance capabilities related to extracting variables from the pdf.
 - Implementation of a verification mechanism to ensure the accuracy of extracted variables, with user notification for possible discrepancies.
 - Improvement of the CSV structure definition method to mitigate user errors.
 - Integration of tooltips, text placeholders, and other user-friendly navigation aids.
 - Continued code refinement, reorganization, and documentation for enhanced clarity and maintainability.
+- Visual enchancing

 # Licencing
 Copyright (c) 2024 Ignasi Camps